Esfk070/SpringMVCFilmCRUD/README.md

 * Spring framework: (uses/functionality)
 ** Plain Old Java Objects (POJOs) - Java objects that do NOT extend other frameworks.

-TO DO: GO BACK THROUGH CHAPTER on GitHub

 * Dependency Injection: